800-450-6118

 You're also not alone if you suffer with carpal tunnel syndrome.
 The incidence of carpal tunnel syndrome is relatively high, affecting nearly 2 million Americans each year.
 And approximately half of these patients take carpal tunnel herbal supplements to relieve their symptoms.

 Many people take supplements with the "it can't hurt" attitude.
-They try supplements, ice baths, and adhesive tape remedies in the hopes they will work to relieve symptoms.
+They try supplements, ice baths, and adhesive tape remedies in the hope they will work to relieve symptoms - even a bit.
 And that would be far better than having carpal tunnel surgery.

 But today, other well-recognized nonsurgical treatment options are readily available.
 In most cases, they're more effective than surgery.
 And they're surely better than taking herbal supplements.

 In spite of all this, herbal supplements are still used by many people.
-But despite their poplar use, there are no reliable clinical studies showing herbal supplements are really an effective treatment for this disorder.
+But despite their popular use, there are no reliable clinical studies showing herbal supplements are actually an effective treatment for this disorder.

 Carpal tunnel syndrome is a serious condition.
 That means it requires serious medical attention.
 If not properly treated, carpal tunnel will almost always worsen.
-That's why the IOM says patients should not rely of supplements to treat carpal tunnel syndrome.
+That's why the National Academy of Medicine says patients should not rely of supplements to treat carpal tunnel syndrome.

 What is carpal tunnel syndrome?